 This may seem like an obvious one but it’s far easier to minimise mess if you don’t bring your dirty feeder into your house to clean.
-This’ll mean all the dirt is kept outside, and you won’t need to clean your home after cleaning the feeder either.
+Simply fill a bowl with warm soapy water and take it outside.

 2. Take it apart before cleaning

-Whether you’re cleaning a bird station, hanging feeder or bird feeder stand, where possible, completely take it apart to clean it.
+Whether you’re cleaning a bird house hanging feeder or bird feeder stand, where possible, completely take it apart to clean it.
 Make sure you empty out all the seeds whilst also removing the hooks and accessories.
 With hanging bird feeders, you’ll need to remove the lid, base and tray (you should scrub and soak these separately) as this’ll allow you to clean hard to reach areas.
-To take the hassle out of cleaning, opt for easy clean bird feeders that easily come apart.

 3. Use the right tools

 Having the right cleaning tools to hand will make the job a little easier.
 Wear gloves, and use warm soapy water and a bottle brush to clean all the nooks and crannies where dirt may have got stuck.
 If using a disinfectant, make sure you clean with one that’s safe for birds like Zoflora’s Concentrated Disinfectant.